Reuben-Kipkemboi/Django-App-Deployment/README.md

 * A `runtime.txt` file in the project root.This basically tells the python version being used.

 * To serve your static files, You will require to configure `whitenoise`.

+* ` .env` - We will use this to store our config variables and have it in our `.gitignore`

+`.gitignore` - when committing our variables will be ignored

 ## Steps to Deploy